 We know that many of you will be joining us from far away and would like to plan time to go home, abroad, on vacation, etc. The calendar will not change (barring some extraordinary circumstance) so you can map your schedule around it.
-Take note that while we have more days off of school than you probably thought we would, professors will almost certainly schedule "make up" classes to account for the lost time.
+The Academic Calendar for the Law School can be found online here.
+Take note that while we have more days off of school than you probably thought we would, professors will almost certainly schedule "make up" classes to account for any changes in class time.